-As we prepare our Ambassadors to be workforce, college and career ready, our unique position in their lives is to develop their social emotional learning (SEL) capacities.
+As we prepare our Ambassadors to be community leaders who are workforce, college and career ready, our unique position in their lives is to develop their social emotional learning (SEL) capacities.
 Through support from the Laureus USA Foundation, we use a resource called Hello Insight to assess and develop our programming and our Ambassadors.
-Through Hello Insight, we track improvement across the following SEL capacities:
+Through Hello Insight, we track our boys development across the following SEL capacities:

 - Academic Self-Efficacy